 Before you start spring cleaning, take some time to declutter the rooms in your home.
 Give yourself the time to focus on getting rid of things you don’t need, and you will be able to focus on cleaning when the time comes solely.

 The goal of spring cleaning is to get your whole home clean, but using a dirty sponge can have the reverse effect.
 To avoid spreading bacteria throughout your home, squeeze the water out of your sponge, then throw it into the microwave on high for 1 minute to zap any bacteria.

 6. Go one room at a time

 Though it may seem intuitive to do all your vacuuming first, then dusting, and so on, this can lead to fatigue.
-If you focus on one room at a time, you will be able to dedicate all of your energy and attention to it.
-Everything will end up much cleaner, and you will be able to take breaks after the entire room is clean, which is a much more productive system.
+If you focus on one room at a time, you can dedicate all of your energy and attention to it.
+Everything will end up much cleaner, and you can take breaks after the entire room is clean, which is a much more productive system.

 7. Set a timer

-The biggest problem with deep cleaning is distraction.
+The biggest problem with a deep cleaning is distractions.
 You go into a room planning to clean it, then find yourself 30 minutes into looking at old photo albums.
 By setting a timer, you hold yourself accountable.
-It also gives you good idea of how long certain chores take, making them seem more manageable as you move from room to room.
+It also gives you a good idea of how long certain chores take, making them seem more manageable as you move from room to room.